pars-linux/uludag/doc/en/introduction-to-translation/introduction-to-translation.rst

       ..  image:: dl.png

-      Use the marked icon or similar next to each project to download the po file.
+      Use the marked button or similar next to each project to download the po file.

    #.
 Before starting to translate any translation file, please make sure that